-Homeowner Rehabilitation has been identified as a high priority in determining the needs for the City of Dover by stakeholders from the City's first public hearing.
-The City's central Target Area has the highest percentage of older homes throughout the City which is in need of homeowner rehabilitation assistance and rental rehabilitation.
+Homeowner Rehabilitation has been identified as a high priority in determining the needs of the City of Dover by stakeholders from the City's first public hearing.
+The City's central Target Area has the highest percentage of older homes throughout the city which needs homeowner rehabilitation assistance and rental rehabilitation.